 As my starting point for the scenic Bay of Fundy drives I am going to head over the North Mountain on the Parker Mountain Road in Granville.
 It is a nice 6 km drive over the Parker Mountain to the shore.
 As you are coming down the mountain it almost feels like you are going to drive right into the bay.
 But you don't, of course, there is an intersection.

 First I am going to take a left at the stop sign and follow this road for 10.5 km to Delaps Cove.
 You will pass through small fishing villages like Parker's Cove and Hillsburn where you will still find several fish plants.
 If you feel like seafood this would be a good chance to stop and buy your favorite.

 Delaps Cove is a lovely little fishing cove with a camp ground and cabin rentals close by.
-Take a moment here to stretch your legs and walk along the beach.
+Take a moment here from your scenic Bay of Fundy drive to stretch your legs and walk along the beach and enjoy the scenery.

 Back in the car we back track back to Parker's Cove, continuing along the Shore Road past the Parker Mountain Road turn-off.
 From the Parker Mountain Road it is about 19.5 km to Hampton.
 Once you reach Hampton, if you turn left by the sign for Hampton Beach, it is only a short drive past the lighthouse and down to the shore and wharf.